GUARD: Guided Unlearning and Retention via Data Attribution for Large Language Models: Method: GUARD

 \subsection{Retention-Aware Unlearning Weights}

-A high retention attribution score for a forget sample \(i\) indicates that the sample \((x_i, y_i)\) has a positive influence on the performance of the model over the retain set \(\gD_r\), or equivalently, its removal leads to a large performance drop on \(\gD_r\).
+A large retention attribution score for a Forget Sample \(i\) indicates that the sample \((x_i, y_i)\) has a strong positive influence on the performance of the model over the Retain Set \(\gD_r\) (e.g., its removal leads to a large performance drop on \(\gD_r\)).
 We allocate unlearning weights to data samples inversely proportionally to their attribution scores; at the same time, we modulate the variance of the weight distribution by a temperature-controlled softmax.
-The unlearning weight for a forget sample \(i\) equals
+The unlearning weight for a Forget Sample \(i\) equals